minhtran-q/aws-knowledge/README.md

   + When an event occurs, Lambda provisions the necessary resources and runs your code.
   + The function processes the event and returns a response.

+  _Note:_
-  _Note:_ Lambda function is stateless which means no data is left onver from a previous invocation.
+  + Lambda function is stateless which means no data is left onver from a previous invocation.
+  + Lambda function can run for upto 900 seconds or 15 minutes, after this time, the function timeout.

 </details>